 Our goal is to make your placement a lifetime experience, both inside and outside of the hospital.
 We realize this may be the first time for you travelling abroad and we are happy to talk to your parents or student advisors to help you prepare.
 Your parents may visit the special section of our system to get more information or get in touch with us directly.

 References and Partners

-Minister of Health of the Czech Republic and former director of University Hospital in Motol, JUDr.
+Director of University Hospital in Motol and former Minister of Health of the Czech Republic, JUDr.
 Ing.
 Miloslav Ludvík, MBA:

 I sincerely believe that the experience and knowledge which can be acquired from the mentors in our hospital will be of great benefit to anyone.
 The students who come to our hospital have a unique opportunity to be a part of professional medical teams whose leading specialists are among the best in the Czech Republic and, in fact, the world.

 Head of the Quality Control Department at University Hospital in Motol, Doctor in the ER for Adults and Hospital Coordinator of the CHP Program, MUDr.
 Otakar Buda, MBA: